 - Resume detailing academic achievement and extra-curricular activities

-Finalists will participate in a 15 minute interview.
+Finalists will participate in an on-line interview.

 - Davis-Bahcall Scholars will be chosen by mid-March

 630 E. Summit St.

 Applications may also be submitted electronically to firstname.lastname@example.org